▶︎ ▶︎ participation

 develop

-CITIZENS' CONSTITUTIONAL CONVENTION (example 2) – our (proposed) name for ongoing processes, formal, informal, open to everyone and everything, including writing and amending constitutions, intertwined with other processes of direct democracy.2
+(example 3) CITIZENS' CONSTITUTIONAL CONVENTION – as we (propose to) name the ongoing processes, formal, informal, open to everyone and everything, including writing and amending constitutions, intertwined with all processes of direct democracy.3

-Here's a call to all – actually and really free – citizens of Europe to demand their political rights as sovereigns,3 to co-write their constitution, e.g. the EUropean one, to participate in decisions on it, and thus to share responsibility for it, same as for all things in common.4
+Here's a call for FULL POLITICAL RIGTHS FOR ALL (from a simple citizen's view:) to all actually, really free citizens of Europe to demand their political rights as sovereigns.4 Also to co-write their basic common rules, their constitution(s), e.g. the EUropean one, to participate in decisions on it.
+And thus to share responsibility for it, same as for all things in common.5

 ECC+C ↗︎ European Citizens’ Convention and Constitution ↗︎